 So far, yes.
 The title keeps me on track.
 Right now I’m working on: Dixie Chicken (adult romance), Dead Calm, Bone Dry (Middle Grade), and The Hill Top Ghost Ranch Mystery (Middle Grade).

 How do you find time to write?

 I write on my novels from 7:30 to 11:30 each morning.
 In the afternoon I ghostwrite, work on freelance work and market my book and Christian Devotions Ministries.
 After my nap, I return to my writing, take a walk and finish up.

 Become a Facebook Fan of the Caribbean Chronicles series.
-Learn more about The Curse of Captain LaFoote at .
-If you're a teacher, home school parent, or young lad or lass who love adventure and romance, email Eddie at: .
+Learn more about The Curse of Captain LaFoote at www.captainlafoote.com.
+If you’re a teacher, home school parent, or young lad or lass who love adventure and romance, email Eddie at: email@example.com.
 Maybe he can come to speak to your school or group.